This post may contain affiliate links. Please see our disclosure policy.

 Canning Blackberry Syrup

-Without canning, blackberry syrup will keep in the refrigerator for several weeks.
+Without canning, blackberry syrup will keep in the refrigerator for several weeks or in the freezer for up to 6 months.
 For shelf-stable storage, process the filled jars in a boiling water bath.

 Prepare your water bath canner while you’re making the syrup.
 Lower the filled jars into the canner, making sure they’re covered by at least 1 inch of water.
 Process for 10 minutes for pints or half pints, adjusting for altitude as noted below.

 After processing, turn off the heat and let the jars stand in the canner for 5 minutes before removing.
-Let jars cool undisturbed on a towel-lined counter for 12 to 24 hours.
-Check seals before storing.
+Let the jars cool undisturbed on a towel-lined counter for 12 to 24 hours, then check the seals before storing.
+Refrigerate any jars that didn’t seal and use them first.
+Properly sealed jars keep at room temperature for 12 to 18 months.

 Altitude Adjustments